YahooArchive/mojito-pipeline/README.md

 Property      | Requirement                 | Description
 --------------|-----------------------------|------------------------------------------------------------------------------
 `id`          | Optional                    | Should only be used when pushing a mojit to pipeline; refers to a mojit id previously defined.
 `children`    | Optional                    | A recursive mapping of child id's to mojit specs.
-Note id's must be unique `autoPush`    | Optional.
-Defaults to false | Whether to push this mojit automatically after its parent has been pushed `blockParent` | Optional.
-Defaults to false | Whether to block the parent's dispatching until this mojit has been rendered
+Note id's must be unique.
+`autoPush`    | Optional, defaults to false | Whether to push this mojit automatically after its parent has been pushed.
+`blockParent` | Optional, defaults to false | Whether to block the parent's dispatching until this mojit has been rendered.

 It can also include optional properties that allow precise control over the mojit's flow through its execution stages (see [mojit lifecycle](#mojit-lifecycle):